dotnet/runtime/docs/design/mono/webcil.md

 segments.
 The module must store the payload size in data segment 0, and the payload content in data segment 1.

+The payload content in data segment 1 must be aligned on a 4-byte boundary within the web assembly module.
+Additional trailing padding may be added to the data segment 0 content to correctly align data segment 1's content.

 (**Rationale**: With this wrapper it is possible to split the WebAssembly module into a *prefix* consisting of everything before the data section, the data section, and a *suffix* that consists of everything after the data section.
 The prefix and suffix do not depend on the contents of the